A Shared Cluster-based Stochastic Channel Model for Integrated Sensing and Communication Systems: Conclusion

 \section{Conclusion}

-This paper proposes a shared cluster-based stochastic channel model for JCAS systems and validates it according to realistic channel measurements and simulations.
+This paper proposes a shared cluster-based stochastic channel model for ISAC systems and validates it according to realistic channel measurements and simulations.
 Firstly, we conduct the channel measurement campaign in typical LOS and NLOS indoor scenarios at 28 GHz and obtain the PADPs.
 The scatterers shared by communication and sensing channels are intuitively observed.
 Based on the concept of shared clusters (contributed by the shared scatterers), a stochastic channel model expressed by the superposition of shared and non-shared clusters is proposed to capture the sharing feature.
 The SD metric is also introduced to define the power ratio of the shared clusters in the channels.
-Correspondingly, the KPM-JCA is novelly introduced, which enables extracting the shared and non-shared clusters for JCAS channels.
+Correspondingly, the KPM-JCA is novelly introduced, which enables extracting the shared and non-shared clusters for ISAC channels.
 Finally, based on the proposed model and clustering algorithms, stochastic inter- and intra- cluster parameters, including the DS, AS, and SD, are acquired from the measurement results.
 And the experimental validation of the proposed model with parameterization is performed.
-The results demonstrate that the communication clusters have a more concentrated and sparse distribution while sensing clusters are distributed more discretely.
-In addition, the shared MPCs have stronger clustering features in the angular domain than in the delay domain.
-The clustering results of measured MPCs confirm and quantify the realistic characteristics of shared clusters in JCAS channels, where the SD is calculated as 0.65, 0.64, and 0.54 in the two LOS and one NLOS measurements, respectively.
-The simulation work validates the practicality and controllability of the proposed model, which applies to the development of JCAS systems.
+The results demonstrate that the communication clusters exhibit a more concentrated and sparse distribution while sensing clusters are distributed more discretely.
+In addition, the shared MPCs show stronger clustering features in the angular domain than in the delay domain.
+The clustering results of measured MPCs confirm and quantify the realistic characteristics of shared clusters in ISAC channels, where the SD is calculated as 0.65, 0.64, and 0.54 in the two LOS and one NLOS measurements, respectively.
+The simulation work further validates that the channel SD increases as the shared cluster number increases of the proposed model, which is applicable to the development of ISAC systems.